Running on Empty? A Holistic Guide to Adrenal Fatigue

 Do you wake from sleep unrefreshed and have difficulty getting out of bed?

-If yes, then maybe you’re suffering from adrenal fatigue.
+If yes, then maybe you are likely suffering from adrenal fatigue.

-So what are the Adrenal Glands and Adrenal Fatigue?
+So what are the Adrenal Glands and what do they do?

 The adrenal glands are a pair of pyramid-shaped endocrine organs that rest atop of your kidneys.
 They are about the size of walnuts but have a very big effect on our physiology, affecting literally every tissue, cell, organ, as well as impacting our mind and emotions.
 These organs are responsible for the secretion of a wide range of hormones, most famously the hormones associated with the body’s stress response.
 The adrenals produce cortisol (the ‘stress’ hormone), and adrenalin amongst others, which contribute to our ‘flight and fight’ response.
 These hormones make your heart pound, raise your blood pressure, help make your muscles tense, and put your brain on high alert.
 So basically the purpose of these glands is to help us cope and deal with stress in its many forms.